tavoz7/RinBot/README.md

 # LucasBot
 Some dumb bot I made because my friend wouldn't stop making puns out of my username

-This project is free to be modified in any way, as long as I recieve credit if it is publicly published.

 ### To set up the bot
 First, clone the repo: